thescientist13/lit-v3-ssr-demo/README.md

 ---

+> _**edit: from a call with the Lit team, they were not familiar with that `async` demo referenced and confirmed it would only have worked with hacks involved, so only current option would be to build the linked PR above from source.**_

 There is also [this demo](https://github.com/PonomareVlad/lit-ssr-vercel) referenced in the linked issue, but I couldn't get it working; `greetingLoader.then` worked, but the template contents were empty.
 Not sure if that's because that demo is using Lit `2.x`_?